elkebir-group/doubletD/README.md

 <a name="io"></a>
 ### I/O formats
-The input for Jumper is a text based with two input comma-separated dataframes -- one containing the total read counts and another containing the alternate read counts.
+The input for doubletD is a text based with two input comma-separated dataframes -- one containing the total read counts and another containing the alternate read counts.
 For both the files, each row is a different droplet and each column is a loci.
 See `data/sample_DP.tsv` and `data/sample_AD.tsv` for an example for both files.
-The output is also a datafram with each row for a different droplet and columns, from left to right, posterior probability that the dorplet is a singlet, posterior probability that the droplet is a doublet and prediction for the droplet to be either 'singlet' or 'doublet'.
+The output is also a dataframe with each row for a different droplet and columns, from left to right, posterior probability that the droplet is a singlet, posterior probability that the droplet is a doublet and prediction for the droplet to be either 'singlet' or 'doublet'.
 See `data/sample_prediction.tsv` for an example.

 ### Arguments